rg-engineering/ioBroker.daswetter/README.md

 -->

 ### **WORK IN PROGRESS**
+**Breaking Changes**
+intances of older versions must be deleted and a new instance must be created
 * (René, copilot) rework with typescript
 * (René, copilot) support of new api from DasWetter.com
 * (René) adapter type changed from "scheduled" to "deamon"